Gainesville Car Accident Attorneys

 If you or another person is hurt in a car accident, seek medical help immediately.
 If you do not have a cell phone, ask anyone nearby to call for an ambulance.
 If you are hurt, you should not leave the area of the accident unless under extreme conditions, which might include if you are in a completely secluded area and need to find help or if the area of the accident is not safe.
 Even if you just feel a bit jarred, you should see a doctor.

 During an accident, your adrenaline spikes, and when seriously injured, you could go into shock.
 Those two factors can make you feel OK when really you are hurt.
-We advise our clients to always get a check-up after an accident, or if hurt badly or bleeding to go to the hospital.
+We advise our clients always to get a check-up after an accident, or if hurt badly or bleeding to go to the hospital.

 Do I Need To See A Doctor After A Car Accident?